Pivotal Payments offers credit card processing services, but is it a good choice for your business? Let’s take a look at CardFellow’s experience.

-Recently, we helped Tom save quite a bit on his business's credit card processing fees.
-Unsure of exactly just how much he could save, Tom sent statements from his current processor (Pivotal Payments) for us to take a look at.
+Recently, we helped Tom save quite a bit on his business’s credit card processing fees.
+Unsure of exactly just how much he could save, Tom sent statements for us to take a look at.

-Per our recommendation, Tom accepted the best quote for his business and the new processor got him up and running quickly with no problems.
+Per our recommendation, Tom accepted the best quote for his business.
+The new processor got him up and running quickly with no problems.

-It turns out that Tom wanted to make sure things were going to work out as expected with his new processor before he closed his existing merchant account.
-So, when he received his first statement from the processor he found through CardFellow, he was happy to see that the actual savings shown were greater than the 31% we had estimated.
-(We overestimate base costs in order to underestimate savings when doing comparative analyses so that we don't promise more savings than are actually realized.)
+Tom wanted to make sure things were going to work out as expected with his new processor before he closed his existing merchant account.
+When he received his first statement from the processor he found through CardFellow, he was happy to see that the actual savings shown were greater than the 31% we had estimated.
+(We overestimate base costs in order to underestimate savings when doing comparative analyses.
+That way, we don’t promise more savings that aren’t there.)

 Here’s where the problems started.
 When Tom called Pivotal Payments to cancel his old account, he was told that he still had two years left on his merchant account contract, and the cancellation fee would be $3,445.

 Since his merchant account was seven years old, Tom figured that any term had expired.
 Unfortunately, Pivotal Payments has an auto-renew clause in their agreement.
 The contract term renews every three years, indefinitely.
 Tom was only given a thirty-day window every three years to cancel the agreement.